AnonCatalyst/Odinova/README.md

 - **Delivers results that are targeted and actionable.**
 - **Emphasis on providing users with relevant information.**

+## Potential Use Cases 🎯

+- **Scavenger can be employed for various purposes, including:**

+    ``Security Audits: Enhance security audits by uncovering potential vulnerabilities and identifying digital footprints.
+    Digital Investigations: Facilitate digital investigations by collecting and analyzing information related to specific targets.
+    Online Reputation Management: Monitor and manage online presence by tracking mentions and social profiles.
+    Threat Intelligence: Strengthen threat intelligence efforts by staying informed about potential threats and emerging trends.``

 ## Updates and Changelog

 - **For a detailed list of changes, see the [Changelog](CHANGELOG.md).**